SUMMARY ABOUT OUR RESEARCH INTO MIRRORTWINS

 We are Lenneke en Gitta Overmaat, we are a monozýgotic identical twin, not símilar but mirrored.
 In our appearance we have many mirrored charácteristics—physically, mentally, and medical.
 For instance: Gitta is left-handed, more thoughtful and reflective.
-I am right-handed, more spontáneous and pro-active.
+Lenneke is right-handed, more spontáneous and pro-active.

 Even though we are mirrored, our interests and educations are the same, both socially and artístically.
 We both had a professional practice in coaching and training.
 Sometimes we worked together because we developed a communication method Multifocus and write a book for trainers.
 In addition to our professional practice, we are also practícing artists and since we are retired, fulltime.
 For a year now we have been working together about this research of mirror twins.